IRS Tax Fraud: Types and Penalties for Income Tax Fraud

 There are different categories of tax fraud listed by the IRS, which includes purposeful failure to file and hiding income.
 Individuals who are found to be fraudulent face the maximum penalties that are associated with each specific instance of fraud.

 Types of tax fraud

 An IRS audit will discover and report tax fraud if found.
-It is a violation of IRS tax law, and subject to heavy penalties if intent is proven.
+It is a violation of IRS tax law and subjects to heavy penalties if the intent is proven.
 Before the IRS can apply any penalties, they first have to investigate and prove that there was fraudulent activity.
-The code book created by the IRS outlines two different forms of tax fraud.
+The codebook created by the IRS outlines two different forms of tax fraud.

 General civil tax fraud

 It is your responsibility, as the taxpayer, to file your taxes accurately.
-You are held responsible for filing taxes in a timely matter in accordance to the regulations and rules supplied by the IRS.
+You are held responsible for filing taxes in a timely manner and in accordance with the rules and regulations supplied by the IRS.
 The deadline assigned for filing taxes is April 15 unless the IRS personally grants you an extension.